 Quick Answer

-The Big Fudge 4-in-1 ($19) is our top pick — the velvet brush removes surface dust from grooves before every play, the stylus brush keeps your needle clean, and the spray solution deep-cleans embedded dirt.
+The Big Fudge 4-in-1 ($19) is our top pick — the velvet brush removes surface dust before every play, the stylus brush keeps your needle clean, and the spray deep-cleans embedded dirt.
 The Vinyl Buddy 5-Piece kit ($22) adds a separate stylus cleaner and groove-tracking brush.
-All three are far superior to playing dirty records, which permanently damages both the vinyl and your stylus.
+Both are far superior to playing dirty records, which permanently damages vinyl and stylus.

 See Today’s Price →